 An undergraduate and/or graduate specialization in economics or business is not required.
 As the first-year courses in the GSEFM programs assume familiarity for example with multivariable calculus, statistical inference, econometrics through linear regression, and linear algebra, adequate mathematical preparation is very important.
 The minimum previous degree prerequisite is a Bachelor's degree (to be completed at the time of beginning of studies at GSEFM), in a degree program with adequate coverage of quantitative methods.
 Candidates who have not completed a Bachelor's degree in a degree program with adequate coverage of quantitative methods must have completed (at the time of beginning of studies at GSEFM) a Master's degree in a degree program with adequate coverage of quantitative methods.
 While there is no minimum grade point average, given the quality of applications regularly received by GSEFM, the admissions committee's standard should typically be expected to be well above a "B" grade point average.

 Two confidential letters of evaluation are required.
 At least one of these will need to be from a university professor.
 The letters of evaluation provide evidence regarding the applicant’s aptitude for the GSEFM program for which the application is submitted.
-The letters shall be submitted either by e-mail directly from the evaluator or alternatively can also be sent by postal mail (but then need to be in a sealed envelope) by the evaluator or the applicant.
+The letters shall be submitted either by e-mail directly by the evaluators using their own institutional email accounts, or alternatively can also be sent by postal mail (but then need to be in a sealed envelope) by the evaluator or the applicant.
 Evaluations consist of the evaluation form and a separate written statement by the evaluator.

 All applicants are expected to submit the Quantitative Reasoning Score of the GRE General Test.
 Applicants to the MSQ program tracks / Ph.D. progams in Accounting, Finance or Marketing may instead submit the Quantitative Score of the GMAT.
 While both tests also contain verbal and analytical writing sections, the admissions committee does not require these to be taken.
 A quantitative score in the upper 20th percentile is the minimum score providing evidence in favor of reasonably strong quantitative skills for the Ph.D. programs, while a quantitative score in the upper 25th percentile the minimum score considered acceptable for the MSQ programs.
 Given the quality of applications regularly received by the admissions committee, individual admissions are likely to be conditioned on significantly higher test scores.
 Test scores that at the time of the deadline for which the complete application is submitted (January 31, March 31 or May 31) are older than four years cannot be accepted.
 The GRE Designated Institution Code for GSEFM is "7276".
 The GMAT Designated Institution Codes are "7HK-9Q-90", "7HK-9Q-96", "7HK-9Q-92", "7HK-9Q-26", "7HK-9Q-23", "7HK-9Q-97", depending on the program within GSEFM.